 Perhaps a better solution would be to pay into your investment account little and often?
 This way you’re buying investments at lots of different prices, and if you invested the same amount, then you’d potentially get more for your money when the markets are down.
 This approach is a sound investment strategy, called pound-cost averaging, and over the long-term, it can work to smooth out the peaks and troughs in investing.

 Not only is this a proven strategy, but with Wealthify, you can do it automatically.
 Simply create a Direct Debit into your Investment Plan and leave it to our experts.
 Our team carefully monitor the markets and will invest your money regularly, helping you to take advantage of a wide range of prices within your investments.
-Then, if the markets recover, you’ll have a Plan which includes investments bought at a wide range of lows, possibly providing you with great long-term potential.
+Then, if the markets recover, you’ll have a Plan, or your Stocks & Shares ISA, which includes investments bought at a wide range of lows, possibly providing you with great long-term potential.

 - https://www.londonstockexchange.com/exchange/prices-and-markets/stocks/indices/summary/summary-indices.html?index=UKX – looking from 20th Feb to 20th March